Ocala, Florida: Government and politics

-Ocala is governed by a five-member board of councillors and a mayor, all of which are elected on a nonpartisan basis.
+Ocala is governed by a five-member board of councillors and a mayor, all of whom are elected on a nonpartisan basis.
 It has a council-manager form of government, relying on a manager hired by the city.
-The mayor sets policy but has few powers other than vetoing legislation passed by the council and tending to some duties involving the police department.
-The current mayor is Kent Guinn.
+The mayor sets policy, but has few powers other than vetoing legislation passed by the council and tending to some duties involving the police department.
+The current mayor is Ben Marciano.
 The city manager handles most administrative and financial matters.

 A number of county offices are housed at the McPherson Governmental Complex.

-As of 2020, Republicans outnumber Democrats in Marion County, 112,000 to 80,000.
+As of 2020, Republicans outnumber Democrats in Marion County, roughly 112,000 to 80,000.
 In the 2008 presidential election, John McCain carried both the city and the county, the latter by a landslide, although Florida as a whole voted for Democrat Barack Obama by a narrow margin.

 Education

 The public schools in Ocala are run by the Marion County School Board.
-There are 30 elementary, ten middle and ten public high schools in Marion County, which include the following schools in Ocala: